IntelliJ vs Eclipse: A Side-by-Side Comparison

 Frameworks and language support are crucial when you shop for an IDE to help streamline your programming.
-The most wonderful IDE the world has ever seen doesn’t do you a lick of good if you use a language or framework the app doesn’t support, after all.
-Both Eclipse and IntelliJ have robust support for frameworks and languages, but they differ in the ones with which they can work.
+The most wonderful IDE the world has ever seen doesn’t do you a lick of good if you use an unsupported language or framework.
+Both Eclipse and IntelliJ have robust support for frameworks and programming languages, but they differ in the ones with which they can work.

-IntelliJ supports Java, Groovy, XML/XSL, and Kotlin out of the box and has thousands of plugins available to add support for Dart, CLojure, Perl, Python, Scala, and more.
-However, some plugins require you to have the paid edition of the IDE in order to work.
-Eclipse is a Java-based app and has no issue working with that language, and it also offers plugins for more than a hundred frameworks and hundreds of languages.
+Eclipse is a Java-based app and has no issue working with that language.
+It also offers plugins for more than a hundred frameworks and hundreds of languages.
 However, Eclipse’s plugins don’t get the same level of scrutiny as IntelliJ plugins and may cause interoperability issues.

 Money is one of the main concerns of every business around, and that extends to development shops.
 Licensing and subscriptions eat into a software team’s budget in a hurry and result in unforeseen shortages and crunch situations.
 That’s why it’s important to select an IDE that doesn’t keep your team from spending on other vital resources.
 So, which IDE of our two has the least bite on your wallet?

-Both of the IDEs are free to use, but IntelliJ is open core instead of being open source.
+While both of the IDEs are free to use, IntelliJ is open core instead of being open source.
 That means that the base product is free to use, but versions with more features and plugin support will cost you.
-Eclipse is entirely open-source, which means developers have more freedom to create plugins that work for others without costing a thing.
+Eclipse, however, is entirely open-source, which means developers have more freedom to create plugins that work for others without costing a thing.
 If you want to save as much cash as possible, Eclipse might be your go-to app.